bentole/dhcpProxy/README.md

 This proxy can be used to manipulate other options as well, yet as of now it's only for option 82.
-Open an [issue](https://github.com/bentole/dhcpProxy/issues) if you have any thoughts or ideas on how to furthere utilize or improve this proxy
+Open an [issue](https://github.com/bentole/dhcpProxy/issues) if you have any thoughts or ideas on how to further utilize or improve this proxy

 # Caveats